 kubectl get events --field-selector reason=Update

-2. Check controller logs: Did an operator make changes?
+2. Check controller logs: did an operator do it?

 kubectl get mutatingwebhookconfigurations